PHILADELPHIA REFLECTIONS

 The Philadelphia metropolitan region has five Pennsylvania counties, four New Jersey counties, one northern county in the state of Delaware.
 Here are the four Pennsylvania suburban ones.

-Unfortunately, a high ridge near a river is also an ideal place to build a nuclear power plant, and that's where the Limerick plant now looms up, glowing at night, and making humming noises all day.
-There's a limited-access highway from Philadelphia to Reading which swoops up the valley, and the two high cooling towers of Limerick dominate in the landscape for twenty miles.
+A high ridge near a river is unfortunately also an ideal place to build a nuclear power plant, and that's where the Limerick plant now looms up, glowing at night, occasionally making faint humming noises.
+There's a limited-access highway from Philadelphia to Reading which swoops up the valley, and the two high cooling towers of Limerick dominate the landscape for twenty miles.
 Because of the river bend, you aim straight for those towers for a long time before you swerve off, and the view is much like that from the bomber cockpit of the final scene in the movie "Dr. Strangelove".
-It gets your attention, but it's kind of tough on real estate values.
-In spite of all sorts of official resources, everybody knows about Three-Miles Island, and Chernobyl.
+It gets your attention harmlessly, but it's hard to ignore.
+In spite of all sorts of official reassurance, everybody knows about Three-Mile Island, and Chernobyl, but few people emphasize there has never been a single injury from an American nuclear plant.

-So, in 1981, everybody was ready to go into orbit when a worker at the nuclear plant named Watrus showed up for work, and set off all manner of clanging alarms from the radioactivity detectors.
+So, in 1981, everybody was ready to go into orbit when a worker named Watrus showed up for work at the nuclear plant and set off all manner of clanging alarms from radioactivity detectors.
 Panic and pandemonium for weeks, until a remarkable phenomenon was discovered.
 Watrus wasn't radioactive from the nuclear plant at all, but from having his work clothes laundered in his own basement.
 It slowly developed that radon gas seeps through the ground in many places in the United States, particularly over rocky ground.
-The gas rises into the basement of houses and gets trapped there.
+The gas then rises into the basement of houses and gets trapped.
 The more tightly the storm windows are applied and the more carefully sealed the seams of the house, the harder it is for the radon to escape.
-The Pennsylvania Dutchmen who live around Limerick are still a little skeptical of this story, and are not inclined to live any closer to the power plant than they have to.
-They are just as much in favor of oil self-sufficiency as any one else, but still, no one likes the idea of getting fried.
+The Pennsylvania Dutchmen who live around Limerick are a little skeptical of this story and are not inclined to live any closer to the power plant that they have to.
+They are just as much in favor of oil self-sufficiency as anyone else, but still, no one likes being close to it.

-The big winners from all this are the people with radiation detectors, who go around the country testing people's basements for radon, for a fee.
-But unless you are willing to go live on the Sahara Desert, it isn't easy to see what you are going to do about it.
+The big winners from all this confusion are the people with radiation detectors, who go around the country testing people's basements for radon, for a fee.
+But unless you are willing to go live on the Sahara Desert, it isn't easy to see where you are going to go to avoid radon.